Sharleen Spiteri: Texas reunion and resurgence (2013–present)

-Texas 25, Jump on Board and Hi (2015–present)
+In February 2013, Music Week announced the band had signed a new record deal with PIAS Recordings and were to release their first new album since reuniting.
+The Conversation was released on 20 May 2013.
+Physical formats included a single disc and double-disc deluxe edition.
+The latter featured a bonus disc entitled Live in Scotland.
+Also in 2013, a UK tour was announced and the album launched at two gigs, one at King Tut's Wah Wah Hut in Glasgow and the other at the 100 Club in London.
 To celebrate the band's 25th anniversary, it was announced that some of their biggest hits would be re-recorded for a new album entitled Texas 25.
 The collection features eight songs from the band's back catalogue completely reworked with the help of New York production team Truth & Soul, as well as four brand new songs, and was released on 16 February 2015.
 Deluxe packages include a second disc of the hits in their original form.
 The lead single, "Start a Family", premiered online on 6 January 2015.
 The band embarked on a UK tour throughout April and May 2015.

 The band released their ninth studio album, Jump on Board in May 2017 to critical acclaim, with "Let's Work it Out" serving as the lead single from the new album.
 Jump on Board performed well commercially in the band's native Scotland, debuting at number one on the Scottish Albums Chart.
 The album reached number one in France and performed well in the UK chart.
 In support of the album, the band embarked on the Jump on Board Live Tour world tour.

 On 28 February 2020, the band announced on Twitter that its next album was called Hi, which was released on BMG on 28 May 2021.
 A single, also called "Hi", was released in December 2020 and reunited the band with the Wu-Tang Clan after 22 years.
 A video was released for the song with Small Axe actor Kadeem Ramsay, a promo video that also includes footage of Texas, RZA and Method Man performing "Say What You Want" at the BRIT Awards in 1998.
 In April 2021, the second single from Hi was released.
 Called "Mr Haze", the track sampled the melody from "Love's Unkind" (a Giorgio Moroder production which was a Top 10 hit for Donna Summer in the late 1970s) and was performed on The One Show on BBC One.
 Hi is the tenth album released by Texas and includes collaborations with Richard Hawley and Altered Images' Clare Grogan, the latter duetting with Spiteri on the song "Look What You've Done".

+In 2023, Texas released another career-spanning greatest hits collection, The Very Best of 1989–2023, was released on 16 June 2023.
+On 8 June 2023 Texas recorded a video documentary in association with ARTE at the Chateau d'Herouville.
+On 23 June 2023, the band played the Pyramid Stage at Glastonbury Festival, UK.